Bridging Discrete and Backpropagation: Straight-Through and Beyond: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we explore the underlying principle of the effectiveness of the straight-through gradient estimator.
-Specifically, we identify that ST works as a first-order approximation of the gradient.
-Also, we propose a novel method, ReinMax, which incorporates Heun's Method and achieves second-order accuracy without requiring second-order derivatives.
-We conduct extensive experiments on polynomial programming, unsupervised generative modeling, and structured output prediction. \ours brings consistent improvements over the state-of-the-art.
-In the future, we plan to further conduct analyses on the truncation error and stabilize and improve the gradient estimation.
-Also, we plan to apply \ours to more scenarios and make deep learning models sparse and more efficient.
+In this study, we seek the underlying principle of the Straight-Through (ST) gradient estimator.
+We formally establish that ST works as a first-order approximation of the gradient and propose a novel method, ReinMax, which incorporates Heun's Method and achieves second-order accuracy without requiring second-order derivatives.
+We conduct extensive experiments on polynomial programming, unsupervised generative modeling, and structured output prediction. \ours brings consistent improvements over the state-of-the-art methods.

+It is worth mentioning that analyses in this study further guided us to empower Mixture-of-Expert training~\citep{Liu2023SparseMixer}.
+Specifically, for gradient approximation of sparse expert routing, while \ours requires the network to be fully activated, \citet{Liu2023SparseMixer} uses $f(\mZero)$ as the baseline and only requires the network to be partially activated.
+In the future, we plan to conduct further analyses on the truncation error to stabilize and improve the gradient estimation.